k7f/ascesis/README.md

 By default, node labels are equal to node identifiers, node capacities are equal to 1, all node-to-monomial multiplicities are equal to 1, and there are no inhibitors.
-Therefore, in all previous examples they are declared implicitly as
+Therefore, in all previous examples these mappings are declared implicitly as

 ```rust
 vis { labels { a: "a", b: "b" } }